Medical-AI-Lab/Nervus/README.md

 # Submitting articles
 This model is used in [XXX] published in [YYY].
-In this article, a regression model with ConvNextLarge was applied.
+In this article, a regression model with ConvNext was applied.
 The best performing model was obtained with a loss function of RMSE.

 # Nervus